jromine/ckeditor_indent/README.md

-CKEDitor Indent
+CKEditor Indent
 =================

-This plugin for CKEDitor will provide paragraph and list indentation.
+This plugin for CKEditor will provide paragraph and list indentation.

 Requirements
 ------------

 CKEditor module
 This module was tested with CKEditor 4.1.

 Install
 -------